liordesta/google-quote-extension/README.md

 # Google Quote Extension

-A simple Chrome Extension App built from scratch where you get a random success motivation quote injected to google homepage.
+A small Chrome Extension App built from scratch where you get a random success motivation quote injected to google homepage.

 ## Screenshot